aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

        host NPM packages do.
 For example, [Azure Artifacts](https://docs.microsoft.com/en-us/azure/devops/artifacts/reference/limits?view=azure-devops)
        has a limit of 500 MB.
-    3. PyPi has an unofficially documented limit of 60 MB
+    3. PyPi has an unofficially documented limit of 60 MB.
 2. A large download size might be problematic for customers with weak internet connections or limited bandwidth.
 3. Customers who download and install `aws-cdk-lib` on every CI/CD pipeline run